National Honesty Day

 Primates Can Lie, Too

-The one thing that humans and primates share is that both of us can lie.
-However, they’re about twice as good at telling if they’re being lied to as humans are.
+One thing that humans and primates share is that both can lie.
+However, primates are about twice as good at telling if they’re being lied to as humans are.

-Customs, Traditions, And Celebrations Of National Honest Day
+Customs, Traditions, And Celebrations Of National Honesty Day

-Anyone who is observing this day is allowed to ask anyone they want a question and expect an honest answer in return.
-Of course, for this to work as it should, the other person has to not only be aware of this holiday but also be willing to be a participant in its tradition.
+Anyone observing this day is allowed to ask anyone they want a question and expect an honest answer in return.
+Of course, for this to work as it should, the other person has to not only be aware of this holiday but also be willing to participate in its tradition.

-Of course, this cuts both way, so if you’re observing this holiday and expect other people to be honest in their answers, then you too have to be honest answering the questions you are asked on this day.
+Of course, this cuts both ways, so if you’re observing this holiday and expect other people to be honest in their answers, then you too have to be honest in answering the questions you are asked on this day.
 After all, it’s only fair.

 When is it?